 Inguinal Hernia Repair (TAPP)

 An inguinal hernia is the most common type of hernia that occurs when soft tissue pushes through a weak spot in the lower abdominal muscles, often developing in or around the groin area.
-Anybody can develop an inguinal hernia, however, its seen more frequently in men than women.
+Anybody can develop an inguinal hernia, however, it is seen more frequently in men than women.
 If left untreated, it can lead to life threatening complications.

 Your doctor is likely to recommend surgery if the hernia is causing pain when you cough, bend over or lift heavy objects.